li-yi-dong/Deep2Source/TensorFlow/XLA/GPU/latency_hiding_shceduler.md

+<div align='center'><font size='20'> Latency Hiding Scheduler </font></div>

+- Reorder instructions so that communications can be overlapped with computations
+- Under memory limit

 # Cost
-2 kinds: inter-nodes and intra-nodes
+- 2 kinds: inter-nodes and intra-nodes
 ## Latency
 - inter-nodes
 - Only the start and end OP for the same collective has KHighLatency of 5000